Murphy, Texas: Geography

 Murphy is located in southern Collin County, within the Dallas–Fort Worth metroplex.
 Situated midway between Plano and Wylie on FM 544, Murphy is 2 mi south of the famous Southfork Ranch.
 Murphy shares borders with Plano to the west, Richardson to the southwest, Sachse to the south, Wylie to the east, and Parker to the north.
 It is 22 mi northeast of downtown Dallas and about 34 mi east of Dallas/Fort Worth International Airport.

 Several subdivisions have begun building and are occupied.
 The newest approved development is 470 acre on the northeast side of the city along Maxwell Creek.
 The country living theme is expressed in this development by a linear park, which includes a hike-and-bike trail.
 Murphy Marketplace is the dominant shopping center in the city.
 Built-in 2008, the center now contains numerous restaurants and services and encompasses the northeast quadrant of the North Murphy Road and East FM 544 Intersection.
 The municipal complex comprises a total of five buildings to serve Fire, Police, City Administration, and Public Works, as well as a 2014 addition of the PSA Murphy sports center.

 With the opening of the President George Bush Turnpike, access to the West became a reality in 1999.
 Highways are a significant factor in the growth of the economy of southeast Collin County.
-Its impact on Murphy has already been felt in the rapid expansion as new homes have been built, with the boom starting in 1999.
-The population in late 2002 was about 6,500 and continued to grow to around 12,000 in 2006.
+The impact on Murphy was seen in rapid expansion of new homes built after 1999.
+The population in late 2002 was about 6,500, and grew to around 12,000 in 2006.
 The 2010 census reported a population of 17,708.
 The city was rated #7 in the "Best Places to Live" survey of Dallas Suburbs in the July 2008 D Magazine and #9 in the 2010 edition of the article.
 (By comparison, Dallas was #54, and neighboring Plano was #18.)
 In 2011, the city was rated #27 in America by "Money's list of America's best small towns".
 In 2017, Murphy was ranked #2 among over 35,000 US cities and towns, without regard to size, by the "Area Vibes" website.

 According to the United States Census Bureau, the city has a total area of 14.6 km2, of which 0.01 sqkm, or 0.08%, is water.